-Kendall Whittier Improvement District is a proposed assessment district that will support increased services in Kendall Whittier in order to create a more vibrant, walkable commercial district.
+Kendall Whittier Improvement District is an active assessment district that supports increased services in Kendall Whittier in order to create a more vibrant, walkable commercial district.

-A non-profit by the same name will be created to administer the funds, in collaboration with the City of Tulsa.
+A non-profit by the same name is currently being created to administer the funds, in collaboration with the City of Tulsa.

 Each property within the boundary will be charged a fee annually, collected by the City of Tulsa, to go toward services for the area (listed below).